willyamcts/openvpn-server/README.md

 ```

 # Suggestions for improvements
-Suggestions are welcome, open the issue please and select correct tag (improvement, bug, ...)
+Suggestions are welcome, use language PT-BR or EN, open the issue please and select correct tag (improvement, bug, ...)

-# Environment
-Tested in Debian only